 What is it?

-At the heart of the Scotch Mist system is the fully patented BLASTER fire fighting nozzle, an innovative design that was awarded the prestigious J. Logie Baird award for the best invention of 1998.
+At the heart of the Scotch Mist system is the Turbo-Technology, active fire fighting nozzle.
 The precision engineering of this fire-fighting nozzle allows for rapid production of inert water vapour that is transported into the heart of the target fire by means of a carefully designed series of small and medium sized globule jets.

-The unique quality of the Scotch MistTM system, the BLASTER (Boundary Layer and Surface Tension Energy Release) effect, causes the vapourising water from the nozzle to expand 1800 times!
+By utilising the effect of surface tension energy release, the unique quality of the Scotch MistTM system causes the vapourising water from the Turbo-Tech nozzle to expand 1800 times!
 At an expansion rate of only 1600, rarefaction of the air occurs leading to a reduced oxygen content around the fire and hence, the atmosphere is inerted.
 The Scotch MistTM system, therefore, inherently produces the rate of water expansion or vapourisation required for inerting without the need for direct contact with the fire.

 Scotch MistTM can be effective on both class ‘A’ (solid fuel) and Class ‘B’ (liquid) fires.